1Erick1/hacker-news/README.md

-Sample app that shows the latest post from Hacker News
+Sample app that shows the latest posts from Hacker News

 Requirements: